 This is not the only case in which the right of the government to create such a monopoly has been sustained.
-In Iowa, a law was sustained, which granted to private individuals the exclusive right to erect and maintain a public market in which all vendors of fresh meat and vegetables were

-"But if the exclusive privileges conferred upon the Louisiana corporation be sustained, it is not perceived why exclusive privileges for the construction and keeping of ovens, machines, grindstones, wine presses, and for all the numerous trades and pursuits for the prosecution of which buildings are required, may not be equally bestowed upon other corporations or private individuals and for periods of indefinite duration. \ \ This equality of right, with exemption from all disparaging and partial enactments, in the lawful pursuits of life, throughout the whole country, is the distinguishing privilege of citizens of the United States.
-To them, everywhere, all pursuits, all professions, all avocations, are open without other restrictions than such as required to ply their trade.1 And in Louisiana it was held that, not only may the municipality of New Orleans grant to private persons the exclusive privilege of erecting and maintaining a public market, in partnership with the city, but that the city council cannot legislate in respect to the regulation of the markets, without consulting the partners, where the regulation is likely to affect the financial interest of the partnership.2 So, also, it has been held in Kansas, that a law is not unconstitutional which restricts the sale of liquors to druggists and for special purposes.3 On the other hand, in an early case in New York, it was declared to be unconstitutional to prohibit to persons in general the manufacture of pressed hay in the thickly settled are imposed equally upon all others of the same age, sex, and condition.
-The State may prescribe such regulations for every pursuit and calling of life as will promote the public health, secure the good order and advance the general prosperity of society, but when once prescribed, the pursuits or calling must be free to be followed by every citizen who is within the conditions designated, and will conform to the regulations.
-This is the fundamental idea upon which our institutions rest, and unless adhered to in the legislation of the country our government will be a republic only in name. \ \
+In Iowa, a law was sustained, which granted to private individuals the exclusive right to erect and maintain a public market in which all vendors of fresh meat and vegetables were required to ply their trade.
+1 And in Louisiana it was held that, not only may the municipality of New Orleans grant to private persons the exclusive privilege of erecting and maintaining a public market, in partnership with the city, but that the city council cannot legislate in respect to the regulation of the markets, without consulting the partners, where the regulation is likely to affect the financial interest of the partnership.
+2 So, also, it has been held in Kansas, that a law is not unconstitutional which restricts the sale of liquors to druggists and for special purposes.
+3 On the other hand, in an early case in New York, it was declared to be unconstitutional to prohibit to persons in general the manufacture of pressed hav in the thickly settled parts of a city, on account of the danger of fire, and grant to one or more the exclusive privilege of engaging in that business within the prohibited district.
+The court says:-